Iron Deficiency Anemia (IDA)

 Iron deficiency anemia is a type of hypochromic microcytic anemia, a red blood cell disorder, caused by defective heme or hemoglobin synthesis due to the lack of iron in our body.

-Hemoglobin, the oxygen-carrying protein in red blood cells, is the primary moklecule affected by iron deficiency.
+Hemoglobin, the oxygen-carrying protein in red blood cells, is the primary molecule affected by iron deficiency.
 Iron is an essential component of heme, the non-protein portion of hemoglobin that binds oxygen.
 When iron levels are insufficient, heme synthesis is disrupted, leading to reduced hemoglobin production.

 The decrease in hemoglobin production results in smaller and less hemoglobinized red blood cells, known as microcytic hypochromic erythrocytes.
 These cells have a diminished capacity to carry oxygen, leading to tissue hypoxia, a state of inadequate oxygen supply to body tissues.